datascienceguide/datascienceguide.github.io/_posts/required_background/2016-12-30-required-background-math.md

 least squares
 Factor analysis

-## Bayesian Approach
+## Bayesian vs Frequentist Approach
-In addition, a data scientist should know the bayesian approach to statistics and should be familiary with bayes theory and Bayesian Statistics.
-The notes go into Bayes Theorem, naive bayes, and bayesian networks, but having a fundamental understanding is important.
+In addition, a data scientist should know the bayesian vs Frequentist approach to statistics and should be familiary with bayes theory and Bayesian Statistics.
+The notes go into Bayes Theorem.

-If you know of a good resouce for bayesian statistics, please [email me](mailto: andrew@andrewandrade.ca)

-### Bayesian Methods
+## Bayesian Statistics

 [Bayesian Methods for Hackers](camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) Monte carlo markov chain

 # Linear Algebra